bachtiarashidiqy/Anime-Recommendation-System/README.md

 - \( N \) is the total number of data points.
 - \( k \) is the number of clusters.

-The model testing was performed using the following code:
+Model evaluation is performed using the following code:
 ```python
 calinski_harabasz_score(data_new, animedf_name)
 ```